jacklul/scripts/telegram-notify/README.md

 Allows sending text, document and photo messages to Telegram chats.
 Configured also to be used as a notification handler for systemd service failures.
+Will also inject update checker when installed through install script from this repository .

 **[Original script by Nicolas Bernaerts](https://github.com/NicolasBernaerts/debian-scripts/tree/master/telegram), this is just a fork with added functionality.**